vibneiro/dispatching/README.md

  - 32 user threads for all 3 tests;
    * Purpose: analyze contention impact on concurrent data-structures.

-##How to run the benchmark (java 8, for java 7 replace with "7 where appropriate below):
+##How to run the benchmark

+(For JDK 7, just replace with a digit 8 with 7 where appropriate, as per below):

 ```{r, engine='Shell', count_lines}
 git clone https://github.com/vibneiro/dispatching.git
 cd dispatching